ecmwf-ifs/dwarf-p-cloudsc2-tl-ad/README.md

 ./bin/dwarf-cloudsc2-nl-loki-scc-hoist 1 256000 128
 ```

-To debug the Loki-generated code, one may also suppresse OpenACC during the build via:
+To debug the Loki-generated code, one may also suppress OpenACC during the build via:
 ```
 # Using NVHPC-22.11
 ./cloudsc-bundle build --clean --with-loki --cmake=ENABLE_ACC=off --arch=./arch/ecmwf/hpc2020/nvhpc/22.1/